-Cyber security incidents can be very stressful, with uncertainty regarding cause, remediation, and extent of the impact.
-However, firms often must respond to an attack immediately with whatever information is available, or run the risk of greater loss.
-This stress intensifies when firms do not know what to do or who to call, leaving them seemingly helpless and more susceptible to loss.
+Handling cyber security incidents can be stressful, especially with uncertainty regarding cause, remediation, and the extent of the impact.
+However, firms often need to respond to an attack immediately with whatever information is available or run the risk of greater loss.
+This stress intensifies when firms do not know what to do or whom to call, leaving them seemingly helpless and more susceptible to loss.

-To better prepare for cyber emergencies, firms must invest in a team of responders who are equipped with technical knowledge to act quickly and reliably.
-The incident response team is responsible for mitigating the effects of an incident in an organized manner, including analyzing the intrusion, containing the impact, investigating the root cause, and remediating the issue.
+To better prepare for cyber emergencies, firms should invest in a team of incident responders who are equipped with technical skills to act quickly and reliably.
+The incident response team is responsible for mitigating the effects of an incident in a timely and organized manner, including analyzing the intrusion, containing the impact, investigating the root cause, and remediating the issue.

 Structures and Forms

-An incident response team can take on varying structures, including both internal and external parties whose scope of responsibilities differ depending on the nature of an incident.
-The team can be comprised of a company’s own dedicated Security Operations Center (SOC), an internal division consisting of IT and security personnel, or an external partner committed to activating as needed to provide an advanced level of digital forensics and crisis management expertise.
+Depending on the needs and priorities of an organization, the incident response team can take on varying structures, including both internal and external parties.
+The scope of responsibilities may also differ depending on the nature of an incident.
+For instance, an organization can set up its own dedicated Security Operations Center (SOC), an internal division consisting of IT and security personnel taking care of continuous monitoring and handling incidents.
+A company can also have an external partner committed to activating as needed to provide incident triaging services or an advanced level of digital forensics and crisis management expertise.

 Roles and Responsibilities

-Senior/Executive Management, who will effectively lead and manage all activities, providing all critical decisions and directives;
+Senior/Executive Management, who will effectively lead and oversee all activities, making or approving critical decisions and directives;

-Incident Response Lead, who will head the overall incident response process, ensuring important information and evidence are properly documented, analyzed, reported and escalated to the appropriate channels;
+Incident Manager, who will manage and coordinate the overall incident response process, identify necessary tasks and assign them properly, ensuring important information and evidence are properly retrieved, documented, analyzed, reported, and escalated to the appropriate channels when necessary;

-Department Leads, who will lead actions outside forensics investigations including timely dissemination of communications, media relations, HR and employee coordination (especially if an employee is discovered to be part of the incident), and legal representation and guidance on any liability issues that may ensue;
+Department Leads, who will lead respective functional support as required including timely dissemination of communications, media relations, regulatory compliance, HR and employee coordination (especially if an internal employee is discovered to be part of the incident), legal representation and guidance on any liability issues that may ensue;

-The nature of your business and relative need for incident response will determine the required level of skill and experience for your in-house incident response team.
-Particular skills your team may need include digital forensics capabilities, malware analysis and reverse engineering, data analysis, as well as soft skills like effective communication, collaboration, and documentation.
-Nevertheless, there are some practices that must be observed to ensure a highly effective and reliable team.
+Varying levels of skill and experience are often required for different cyber incidents.
+Particular skills an incident response team may need include digital forensics capabilities, malware analysis, and reverse engineering, data analysis, as well as soft skills such as effective communication, collaboration, and documentation.